delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >While at college I became the student union's higher education vice president.
 During this role I improved the collective college partnership consisting of 5 colleges.
 Towards the end of my role the annual student survey was completed and every section for the student union, most noticably the student union satisfaction and representation area went up by 30% to around ~85%.
 The skills I learnt was to be an effecticve team player, to communicate complicated ideas to board members in meetings, interviewing skills and how to deal with deadlines which i believe will help me in this position during work.

+Most candiates fail this question because they don't know what to talk about.

+This question is asked in pretty much every interviewer.
+It allows the interviewer to get a rough idea of your background and experience and it also allows you to calm down.

 2. Why are you applying?